Truly great leaders learnt long ago that the secret to being a better leader is being a better human being.

 I just couldn’t get everything done if I went to bed earlier.

 We look at all aspects of your life and find ways in which what you believe to be impossible can, with support, be achieved relatively quickly.
 People live in the belief that their lifestyle is the price they pay for their position in life but this doesn’t have to be the case.

 The way to eliminate these threats and weaknesses also has the happy side effect of providing huge strengths and opportunities for your company.

 Imagine not only ensuring the continuity of your leadership team but raising their performance to unprecedented levels.
 How would your results be affected if all your Execs had unlimited energy, incredible focus and determination?
 If, when your execs were away the team ran seamlessly without them?

-Imagine how much people would admire, respect and look up to your leaders and your company if your execs could not only perfect their leadership skills but get fit, look great and have a mental toughness that few ever achieve.
+Imagine how much people would admire, respect and look up to your leaders and your company if your execs could not only perfect their leadership skills but get fit, look great and have a mental toughness and confidence that few ever achieve.

 These are all things that stem from improving physical fitness and mental resilience.
 It not only helps to prevent dire consequences it actively adds a superior level of performance to a company that is rarely seen.

 If you've taken part in any of our programmes you'll know that Quarterdeck has a big focus on becoming an all round better person.
 That’s why we concentrate on your home life as much as your work life.
 At the end of the day you’re one person with one personality and the secret to being a better leader is to simply be a better human being.

 The ULP is a natural extension of that philosophy.
 We’ve taken what makes our ILP great and added guest trainers who concentrate on physical and mental fitness.
 Changing your body and changing your mindset.
 This is all wrapped up in a 7 month program designed using cutting edge psychology and used to develop habits that will propel your execs to another level.